Kale & Bacon Quiche with Hash Brown Crust is perfect light breakfast, lunch, or dinner!

-A flaky pastry crust is all fine and dandy, if you’re going to a restaurant who will make it for you, but when I whipped this at home I went the easy route (seriously, so easy) and made a crust of simply seasoned hash browns to really highlight the flavors of kale and bacon.
+A flaky pastry crust is all fine and dandy, if you’re going to a restaurant who will make it for you, but when I whipped this at home I went the gluten-free and easy route (seriously, so easy) and made a crust of simply seasoned hash browns to really highlight the flavors of kale and bacon.

 This creamy quiche turned out fabulously.
 Perfect for breakfast, lunch or dinner, with a flavor profile that’s off the charts.
 Plus it reheats well and leftovers are just as good!

 Start with the aforementioned hash brown crust.
-Thaw then drain 3 cups frozen hash browns then press between several layers of paper towels to remove as much moisture as possible.
+Thaw then drain 3 cups gluten-free frozen hash browns then press between several layers of paper towels to remove as much moisture as possible.

 Place the hash browns into a 9″ pie pan then add 3 Tablespoons melted –> cooled butter, salt, and pepper.